openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

 In order to use hardware loops, the compiler needs to setup the loops beforehand with cv.start/i, cv.end/i, cv.count/i or cv.setup/i instructions.
 The compiler will use HWLoop automatically whenever possible without the need of assembly.

-For debugging and context switches, the hardware loop registers are mapped into the CSR custom read-only address space.
+For debugging, interrupts and context switches, the hardware loop registers are mapped into the CSR custom read-only address space.
 To read them csrr instructions should be used and to write them register flavour of hardware loop instructions should be used.
 Using csrw instructions to write hardware loop registers will generate an illegal instruction exception.

-Since hardware loop feature could be used in interrupt routine/handler, the registers have to be saved (resp. restored) at the beginning (resp. end) of the interrupt routine together with the general purpose registers.
 The CSR HWLoop registers are described in the :ref:`cs-registers` section.

 Below an assembly code example of a nested HWLoop that computes a matrix addition.